Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 3. Materials

 Aluminum, glass, wood, or a combination?
-We’re biased toward aluminum because it lasts 30–50 years, handles snow loads without complaint, and requires almost zero maintenance.
+We’re biased toward aluminum because it’s built to last, shrugs off BC winters, and requires almost zero maintenance.
 Wood looks great on day one but needs staining, sealing, and eventual replacement.
-Glass is beautiful for light but costs more.
+Glass is beautiful for light.
 Pick based on your budget and how much upkeep you’re willing to do.

 4. Size